 Payment Initiation Services Provider (PISP)

 Provides the ability to make account-to-account payments.
-Where payments may have been made via card or bank transfer in the past, PISPs simplify the process by initiating payments directly from the user’s bank account to another account, cutting out the middleman and reducing associated costs.
+Unlike card or bank transfers, PISPs simplify payments by initiating them directly from the user’s bank account to another account.

 e.g. Yapily Payments is used by PISPs to offer account-to-account payments, while bypassing the middleman.